pateketrueke/yrv/README.md

 - `{path}` &mdash; Any segment to derive a fullpath from, default to `/`
 - `{props}` &mdash; Additional properties for rendered component
 - `{exact}` &mdash; If set, the route will render only if the route exactly matches
+- `{dynamic}` &mdash; Promise, if set will resolve and use its result as lazy-component
+- `{pending}` &mdash; String, this value is rendered during the loading of dynamic components
 - `{fallback}` &mdash; If set, the route will render only if no more routes were matched
 - `{component}` &mdash; A valid svelte-component to render if the route matches
 - `{disabled}` &mdash; Boolean; Similar to condition, but for bound props